Francesca Simon

 Francesca Isabella Simon (born 23 February 1955) is an American-born British author.
-She is most famous for writing the Horrid Henry series of children's books.
+She wrote the Horrid Henry series of children's books.

 She is the daughter of screenwriter and playwright Mayo Simon.

 Biography

 Simon was born on 23 February 1955 in St. Louis, Missouri.
-She grew up in California and studied at Yale University and Jesus College, Oxford, where she majored in medieval studies and Old English.
+She grew up in California and studied at Yale University and Jesus College, Oxford, where she read medieval studies and Old English.
 Simon worked as a journalist, writing for The Sunday Times, The Guardian, Mail on Sunday, The Daily Telegraph and Vogue (US).
 She is married to an English husband, Martin Stamp, and has one son called Joshua (born August 1989).

 Simon was inspired to write by Anthony Trollope.
 She began to write children's books full-time in 1989.
 Simon is one of the UK's best-selling children's writers; she has published more than 50 different books, including her most popular Horrid Henry series, which has sold more than 21 million copies and has been translated into 31 languages.
 Simon got the idea for Horrid Henry when she was asked by Judith Elliott, an editor at Orion Books, to write a story about a horrid child.
 She also wanted to write about sibling rivalry and families where one child was considered "perfect" and the other "horrid".
 Inspiration also came from Cain and Abel, Oedipus Rex, Seinfeld, and Simon's own childhood, growing up in California the eldest of four siblings (including her sister Anne), desperately wanting to be an only child.
 They lived in small houses with confined spaces, with their father Mayo writing upstairs and telling them to be quiet.
 Many of the books' stories were inspired by events from Simon's life and those of people that she knew, with additional ideas coming from her imagination.

 Simon lives in London with her husband, Martin.
 Their Tibetan spaniel, Shanti, is memorialised in the short story "Shanti" that Simon wrote for inclusion in the Paws and Whiskers anthology by fellow author Jacqueline Wilson published in February 2014.

 In the spring of 2019, the Royal Opera House staged an opera based on Simon's book The Monstrous Child, about the Norse god of the dead, Hel, as an angry teenager.
 The opera is composed by Gavin Higgins with libretto by Simon.